matrix-org/matrix.org/content/docs/communities/moderation/_index.md

 ### Redacting a user's last messages

-Offensive users can sometimes try to spam messgaes before they are caught.
+Offensive users can sometimes try to spam messages before they are caught.
 Finding the permalinks for these messages would be tedious and would make moderation particularly inefficient.